blueschu/sage-scripts/README.md

 These scripts are made available under MIT License as deemed permissible by [this informal advice][sage-forum-gpl] from the SageMath Q&A forum.

+At the time of this writing, all scripts are written for SageMath version 8.1.

 ## Copyright & License
 Copyright &copy; 2018 Brian Schubert - available under [MIT License][license].